Posts Tagged With: Taqueria el gallo azteca

 el gallo azteca

 Sri Lankan – This is where things start to get interesting, and perhaps the only reason to stay more than 5 minutes when you take that ferry.
-You got San Rasa, and Lakruwana (like a Sri Lankan museum) doing their thing in the far north, though my favorite ferry area joint these days is New Asha but its more of a quick lunch or take-out place.
-My overall favorite restaurant in Staten Island these days is a newcomer on Richmond ave called Randiwa.
+You got Lakruwana (like a Sri Lankan museum) doing their thing in the far north, though my favorite ferry area joint these days is New Asha as a quick lunch and Sagara Food City for takeout, mainly for their excellent Kottu Roti.
+My overall favorite Sri Lankan in Staten Island these days is Randiwa on Richmond ave.
 Chef/owner used to own San Rasa when it was at the old location.
 We go for the Mulligatawny soup, Lamb Curry with Hoppers, Lamprais, Deviled dishes, Chicken Biryani, and Kottu.
-Though New Asha probably boasts best Kottu on the island.

 That’s all I got.
 Many others I’ve been are not worth mentioning.
 And its entirely possible I’m missing some gems here, so let me know if I do